SynthstromAudible/DelugeFirmware/docs/community_features.md

 Pressing the same clip multiple time cycles though different modes:

 - `Clip macro`: Launch or mute the clip
-  - Individual clips are green/red, so you see if they get deactivated, just like in song row view
+  - Individual clips are green/red, so you see if they get deactivated, just like in session row view
 - `Output macro`: cycle though all clips for this particular output
 - `Section macro`: Launch all clips for this section